 Lancôme_Lancôme Oud Bouquet (Vintage): Something sharp in it, a lot of heavy floral.
-So many people say it smells great, so I tried it and it does!!!
-It's rich and delicious.
-I love everything about it!!!
+So many people say it smells great, so I was very excited to try it.
 It is strong though (almost syrupy and very heavy), and I don't think it should be an everyday perfume.
 This scent is for something special.
 I understand why so many people enjoy it; it has a unique and pleasant smell but it's not really my style.
 I won't buy a full-sized bottle for myself.

 The Praline Rose signature, crafted from Centifolia Rose Absolute, Vanilla and a Praline Accord, gives this fragrance an enigmatic and infinitely seductive power.
 [Woody Oriental]

 Maison Martin Margiela_By the Fireplace: This one seems truly unisex to me.
 I can see myself wearing it, and I can see a man wearing it too.
 It has a strong smoke scent when you first put it on.
 I'm not sure if I like it or don't like it.
 I'm a little torn and will have to keep wearing it to see.
 I do know this is from the Replica line of fragrances from Maison Martin Margiela, and all of the ones I have tried from that line do replicate their name.
 So if you want to smell like you are sitting 'by the fireplace' then give this one a try.
 It is warm and cozy, and not unpleasant.
 I just am not sure I want to smell like so much smoke.
 This one is the only one from this entire order that is 'undecided' for me.